toasted-nutbread/yomichan/README.md

 **Why aren't EPWING dictionaries bundled with Yomichan?**

-The vast majority of EPWING dictionaries are proprietary, so unfortunately I am unable to legally include them in this extension for copyright reasons.
+The vast majority of EPWING dictionaries are proprietary, so they are unfortunately not able to be included in this extension due to copyright reasons.

 **When are you going to add support for $MYLANGUAGE?**